Face Reconstruction Transfer Attack as Out-of-Distribution Generalization: Introduction

 \section{Introduction}

-With the increasing deployment of face recognition systems in security-critical environments, threat actors are developing sophisticated attack strategies over various attack points, where one of the major threats is face reconstruction attacks \cite{mai2018reconstruction, dong2021towards, dong2023reconstruct, razzhigaev2020black, razzhigaev2021darker, duong2020vec2face}.
+With the increasing deployment of face recognition systems in security-critical environments, threat actors are developing sophisticated attack strategies over various attack points, where one of the major threats is face reconstruction attacks \cite{mai2018reconstruction,dong2021towards,dong2023reconstruct,razzhigaev2020black,razzhigaev2021darker,duong2020vec2face,shahreza2022face,shahreza2023comprehensive,shahreza2023face}.
 The primary goal of face reconstruction attacks is to create fake biometric images that resemble genuine ones from the stored biometric templates which are then used to bypass the system.
 Previous works have mostly focused solely on attacking the target (seen) encoder, i.e., using these fake biometric images to bypass the same system.
 However, \textit{transfer attack} scenarios, where these fake biometric images are used to bypass other unseen systems (Fig.~\ref{fig:problem}a middle) are not discussed enough.
-They are potentially more perilous than common attacks as they can break into a wide range of face recognition systems.
+They are potentially more perilous as they can break into a wide range of face recognition systems.

 Formally, we define Face Reconstruction Transfer Attacks (FRTA) as successfully reconstructing a face image that can substitute a real face image on unseen encoders, as illustrated in Fig~\ref{fig:problem}a.
 To state our problem in a rigorous and tractable framework, we formulate this task to reconstruct a face image which \textbf{matches} the original image \textbf{in identity} by a finite number of unseen face encoders given only a single encoder and a feature embedded through this encoder (section \ref{sec.formalization}).
-However, existing works do not consider transfer attacks in their designs thoroughly.
+However, existing works pay less attention to transfer attacks.